abdm64/heyday-challenge/Readme.md

 ### Build Docker image

-- Build your own docker image and push it to your repo by running "docker build -t my-app-name:v1 . " from the command line in app folder
+- Build your own docker image and push it to your repo by running "docker build -t my-app-name:v1 . " from the command line in api directory

 ```
 cd api